 Fancy classical music?
 Maroš Potokár was born into a musical family so that he would work his way to a concertmaster position in State Philharmonic Košice.
 And that in his mid-twenties.
 You’ll find him here sitting in a tailcoat, playing the first violin or conduct an 80-member orchestra.
 The following article talks about his success.
 Make sure you end up at a concert when he’s in the spotlight – that’s something to get paralyzed by.
-His conducting is also:

-About studying three programs simultaneously
+Studying three programs simultaneously

 In the middle of the State Philharmonic Košice (ŠfK) concert hall and the muted sounds of the forest horn, Maroš Potokár, a concertmaster, reminisces about his music studies.
 He says that as a child he had already known many pieces played at ŠfK and its wide repertoire since he regularly attended concerts.
 This is why there was no hesitation when choosing a secondary school – the conservatory in Košice was definitely a clear decision for him: “While studying violin, I realized how much I wanted to learn to conduct.
 I perceived the music more comprehensively, I did not want to just fix on one instrument.
 I saw the musical pieces from all kinds of perspectives and I felt that I naturally understood this craft and theory.
 However, conducting also required piano studies, so within a year I needed to get from a complete beginner level to that of a conservatory student.
 So there it was, I studied three fields at the same time already in secondary school.
 I wanted to take advantage of my potential and acquire the most complex rudiments for the conducting profession.”

-About motivating the orchestra
+Motivating the orchestra

 The responsibility to lead dozens of orchestra members is absolutely a huge challenge.
 If you lead an 80-member team, you need to have authority and respect.
 That can be achieved only if everything you say has a meaning and your work reflects the level of your high professional skills, knowledge and abilities.
 In addition to working with people, the conductor needs to understand all instrumental groups, to have an excellent sound analysis ability, to master form and harmonical structure of artworks, to feel the balance between individual instruments etc. But the secret know-how of a top conductor lies in something ungraspable – to know how to motivate players through suggestive interpretation concept and capability to unify the whole orchestra: “It is about turning the notes into an emotion which passes through the whole hall.
 The more one naturally has it, the easier it is to spread among others.
 If the music isn’t natural, it doesn’t work.
 If you lead an 80-member team, you need to be authoritative.
 Everything you say must make sense.
 With our work, we want to transmit the emotion the author impressed within every single composition,” says Maroš.

-The relationship between audience and dramaturgy
+Relationship between audience and dramaturgy

 Maroš emphasizes how important it is to push the audience forward to know what the music played is about.
 What it intends to say/capture.
 History shows that the viewer grows in the same way as the music evolves – the spectator should understand its contexts and know what they mean: “I try to play even lesser-known works and move the viewer’s demands farther.
 So that he/she could find hidden symbols, legacy, footage even in the more challenging music.
 Personally, I like to choose works that aren’t quite the most popular ones.
 A few years ago, we performed Stabat Mater by Karol Szymanowski.
 This composition is ugly from the aesthetic point of view – it depicts the horribly absurd scene of killing mother’s son.
 Something similar can be found within Shostakovich’s music where we can sense previous political regimes and relive it again.
 We dive into sensations the people underwent while suffering from fear, maltreatment, hopelessness, lack of freedom.
 Apart from its pleasure function, music has an incredible power to express an immense emotional spectrum.
 This pushes the value of the music into an insurmountable dimension.”

-About the contribution of classical music
+Contribution of classical music